civican/legisinfo/43-2/bills/C-30/bill_text.md

     **(15)** For the purposes of paragraphs 261(2)(b) and (5)(c), amounts referred to in the definition executive remuneration in subsection (1) are deemed to arise on the last day of the eligible entity's fiscal period to which the amount relates and not at any other time.

+  **(32.1)** The Minister of Finance must prepare a report on proposed measures to

+    prevent publicly traded companies and their subsidiaries from paying dividends or repurchasing their own shares while receiving the Canada Emergency Wage Subsidy, for the period that is after the tabling of the report under subsection (32.2); and

+    recover wage subsidy amounts from publicly traded companies and their subsidiaries that paid dividends or repurchased their own shares while receiving the Canada Emergency Wage Subsidy, for the period that is before the tabling of the report under subsection (32.2).

+  **(32.2)** The Minister of Finance must cause the report to be tabled in each House of Parliament no later than 30 days after the day on which this Act receives royal assent or, if either House is not then sitting, on any of the first 15 days on which that House is sitting.

   **(33)** Subsections (12) and (24) are deemed to have come into force on September 27, 2020.

 ### Section 25